-The dangers of consumerism, says Lasn, have profound “environmental, psychological, and political consequences” not only domestically, but internationally.
-Asserting that “every single purchase that you make has some kind of an impact on the planet,” he complains that “we, the rich 1 billion on the planet, are now consuming 86 percent of all the goods in the global marketplace, leaving a lousy 14 percent for the rest of the 5 billion people on the planet.”
-The worldwide resentment that is allegedly bred by this “overconsumption in the rich countries,” Lasn concludes, “is one of the root causes of terrorism.”
+The evils of consumerism, said Lasn in 2006, have ramifications that extend far beyond the borders of the United States.
+Asserting that “every single purchase that you make has some kind of an impact on the planet,” he lamented that “we, the rich 1 billion on the planet, are now consuming 86 percent of all the goods in the global marketplace, leaving a lousy 14 percent for the rest of the 5 billion people on the planet.”
+The worldwide resentment that is allegedly bred by this “overconsumption in the rich countries,” Lasn concluded, “is one of the root causes of terrorism.”

-Lasn and AMF strive to combat consumerism through such initiatives as “Buy Nothing Day” and the “simplicity movement,” which encourage people who have been “stung by consumer culture” to drop their obsession with money and material possessions.
+Lasn and AMF strive to combat consumerism through such initiatives as “Buy Nothing Day” — a tradition they started in 1992 — and the “simplicity movement,” both of which encourage people who have been “stung by consumer culture” to drop their obsessions with money and material possessions.

-Lasn refers to advertising professionals, whom he holds in contempt because of their commitment to perpetuating consumerism, as “the cool-makers and the cool-breakers” who “more than any other profession … have the power to change the world.”
-He hopes to promote “a mental/environmental movement that will wipe the advertising industry out as we know it.”
+A former advertising professional himself, Lasn now holds advertisers in contempt because of their commitment to perpetuating consumerism.
+He describes them as “the cool-makers and the cool-breakers” who, “more than any other profession … have the power to change the world.”
+Lasn’s objective today is to promote “a mental/environmental movement that will wipe the advertising industry out as we know it.”

-Describing himself as someone who has “been a student of revolution all my life,” Lasn says that in the summer of 2011 he and his fellow Adbusters staffers—especially senior editor Micah White—were “inspired” by the popular revolution that had recently occurred in Tunisia, part of the so-called “Arab Spring.”
-Moreover, they “thought that America,” whose economy was in crisis, “was [also] ripe for this type of [mass] rage.”
-According to Lasn, Americans’ anger stemmed chiefly from Wall Street financial speculators’ violation of the “sense of fairness Americans have always believed in.”
+Describing himself as someone who has “been a student of revolution all my life,” Lasn says that in the summer of 2011 he and his fellow Adbusters staffers—especially senior editor Micah White—were “inspired” by the popular revolution that had recently occurred in Tunisia, kick-starting the so-called “Arab Spring.”
+Moreover, Lasn “thought that America,” whose economy was struggling at that time, “was [likewise] ripe for this type of [mass] rage.”
+In Lasn’s calculus, U.S. citizens as a whole were angry at Wall Street financial speculators who had made a habit of violating the “sense of fairness Americans have always believed in.”

-Lasn was also confident that young Americans’ “despondency” over such concerns as “climate change,” “corruption in Washington,” and the “decline” of their country, greatly increased the likelihood that the U.S. might experience “a Tahrir moment” of sorts.
+Lasn was also confident that young Americans’ “despondency” over such concerns as “climate change,” “corruption in Washington,” and the generalized “decline” of their country, greatly increased the likelihood that the U.S. might experience “a Tahrir moment” of sorts.
 (The reference was to Cairo’s Tahrir Square, a focal point of the 2011 Egyptian Revolution, which was part of the Arab Spring.)
-Emboldened further by “that sort of anarchy cred” which the civil disobedience/“hacktivism” group Anonymous had been demonstrating in recent times, Lasn and his Adbusters associates held brainstorming sessions on how they themselves might effect “some kind of a soft regime change” to diminish the political influence of “finances,” “lobbyists,” and “corporations.”
+Emboldened further by “that sort of anarchy cred” which the civil disobedience/“hacktivism” group Anonymous had been demonstrating in recent times, Lasn and his Adbusters associates held brainstorming sessions on how they themselves might be able to effect “some kind of a soft regime change” aimed at diminishing the political influence of “finances,” “lobbyists,” and “corporations.”

-According to Lasn and Adbusters, “Tahrir succeeded in large part because the people of Egypt made a straightforward ultimatum—that Mubarak must go—over and over again until they won.”
-Following that model, Adbusters instructed its recruits to likewise “incessantly repeat one simple demand in a plurality of voices.”
-But that demand, explained an Adbusters communique to “radicals and utopian dreamers,” would have to be carefully worded so as to conceal its deeper motives:
+Early in the OWS movement, Lasn and White urged the activist occupiers in cities nationwide to give the movement some definition by articulating a clear and consistent message.
+According to Lasn and his Adbusters comrades, “Tahrir succeeded in large part because the people of Egypt made a straightforward ultimatum—that [President Hosni] Mubarak must go—over and over again until they won.”
+Exhorting the American protesters to follow that model, the Adbusters team instructed them to likewise “incessantly repeat one simple demand in a plurality of voices.”
+And that demand, explained an Adbusters communique to “radicals and utopian dreamers,” would have to be carefully worded so as to conceal its deeper motives: